 - Recent research has shown that people from different genetic backgrounds react to pain medication differently.
 Family history and community tradition may contain evidence about specific medication effects in the population. - Past negative experience with pain medication shapes current community beliefs, even if the medications and doses have changed. - Be aware of potential differences in the way medication acts in different populations.
-A patient's belief that he or she is more easily addicted may have a basis in fact. - Explain how the determination of type and amount of medication is made.
-Explain changes from past practices. - Assure your patient you are watching his or her particular case.
+A patient's belief that they are more easily addicted may have a basis in fact. - Explain how the determination of type and amount of medication is made.
+Explain changes from past practices. - Assure your patient you are watching their particular case.